Energy suppliers offering free electricity days in the UK

 — Customer, Glasgow

 Get a postcode-based, whole-of-market comparison for your home.
-We’ll help you weigh “free” periods against unit rates, standing charges, and your usage pattern.
+We’ll weigh free sessions against unit rates, the £1,862 July cap, standing charges, and your usage pattern.

 - Check availability in your region